 If you need a bail bond for court or a surety bond for some other reasons, your first step is the same: seek out a trusted surety agency.
 Your choice of a surety agency (or a bond bondsman for a bail bond) is the single most important decision you will make in this entire process, so be sure to move forward with one you trust.
 When you’re ready to get a bond, you will submit an application, agree to a credit check, provide any other documentation the surety asks for, and, in the case of bail bonds, provide collateral.
 Your credit will affect your ability to secure a bond and the cost of said bond.
 However, don’t let credit be an obstacle – take advantage of a special program offered through Viking Bond Service designed to help more people get the bond they need regardless of their credit score or financial history.

-You have lots of options when it comes to getting a bail bond or surety bond, but that’s not a good thing.
+You have many options when it comes to getting a bail bond or surety bond, but that’s not always a good thing.
 Most of these agencies you will want to avoid with something as important as a bond.
 Don’t waste your time searching for a surety agency you can trust to put your best interests first.
 Contact Viking Bond instead.
-We are a nationwide surety agency that goes above and beyond to distinguish itself though service, commitment, and excellence.
+We are a nationwide surety agency that goes above and beyond to distinguish itself through service, commitment, and excellence.
 We do that by making the bonding process fast and easy, by doing everything possible to keep bonds affordable, and by forming a true partnership with everyone we serve.
 You’re in good hands with Viking Bond Service.
-Let us take the hassle, confusion, and uncertainty out of bonding – it’s our speciality.
+Let us take the hassle, confusion, and uncertainty out of bonding – it’s our specialty.

 Viking Bond Service – Your Bond Partner